Skip to Content

 Internationally Renowned Experts

-Criminology and Social Policy is taught by a group of internationally recognised researchers who specialise in areas such as criminal justice policy, prisons, desistance from crime, reintegration, drug use, youth justice, conflict, social justice, gender inequality, population ageing, disability and human rights.
+Criminology and social policy are taught by a group of internationally-recognised researchers who specialise in areas, such as justice and conflict, international criminal justice policy, prisons, policing, youth crime, alcohol and drug use, victimisation, criminology of war, trauma and violence, social justice, gender inequality, population ageing, disability and human rights.
+Please click on the link below for more information on the staff teaching this programme.

 Global Opportunities